BKavia/website_assignment/README.md

 ## Future Implementation for the website
-The website still has alot of functionality that still needs to be added.
-Some areas that can be added in the future include adding functionality for viewing the product details page which can be opened using the Quick View link that appears on the collections area.
+The website still has a lot of functionality that still needs to be added.
+Some areas that can be added in the future include adding functionality for viewing the product details page which can be opened using the Quick View link that appears in the collections area.
 A shopping cart also needs to be implemented so the user could add and remove the products from the cart and finally make a purchase.

 ## Experimental code/Problems